wp-plugins/idx-broker-wordpress-plugin/readme.txt

 Most of your IDX lead capture, iPhone app settings, lead routing, listing email updates, etc. are to be managed using your IDX Broker Admin, not via Admin for this WordPress Plugin.
 We have chosen not to reproduce an entire IDX back-office solution within Wordpress.
 There are simply too many features available through hosted IDX that cannot be reproduced within WordPress.

 This Plugin is ideal for those Realtors&reg; who simply need to build a site or blog quickly in WordPress.
-It provides a way to quickly display featured listings, community/subdivision pages, basic search, your iPhone app code, and more - without having to hand-code this into every theme.
+It provides a way to quickly display featured listings, community/subdivision pages, basic search, your iPhone app code, and more - without having to hand-code these features into the HTML of a theme.
+It also provides WordPress developers with advanced functionality to synchronize WordPress pages with IDX search, result, and details pages.

 <strong>Leading Features</strong>